ThrowTheSwitch/Unity/docs/ThrowTheSwitchCodingStandard.md

 Why use preprocess when you can use preprocessinator?
 Or what better describes a module in charge of invoking tasks during releases than release_invoker?
 Don't get carried away.
-The names are still descriptive and fulfil the above requirements, but they don't feel stale.
+The names are still descriptive and fulfill the above requirements, but they don't feel stale.

 ## C and C++ Details